qweasd1/Refactor/ideas/Supplement/plaid_thinkings.md

 }
 ```
-I thought this feature can make some parallel specific design pattern easy to implemented in AEminium.
+I thought this feature can make some parallel specific design patterns easy to implemented in AEminium.
+And design patterns are really useful in parallel situation.

 ### Something want to know more
 - Does AEminium support functional programming feature?
+- Does AEninium support recursive? how is its strategy for parallel recursive method?
 - Will AEminium support some runtime code generation?(so that we can write some adaptive program)
 - AEminium's Exception handling logic
-- Can AEminium works with existing Java class?(like scala and groovy) especially when working with thread-insafe code
+- Can AEminium works with existing Java class?(like scala and groovy) especially when working with thread-insafe code.